On augmented finite element formulation for the Navier--Stokes equations with vorticity and variable viscosity: Galerkin discretisation and error estimates

-where $\gamma>0$ is independent of $h$. {Relation \eqref{inf-sup-d} is satisfied if ($V_h,Q_h$) is an inf-sup stable pair for the Stokes problem}.
-In turn, the discrete space $W_h\subseteq \LO^{d(d-1)/2}$ for vorticity can be taken as a continuous or discontinuous polynomial space.
-Both options will be addressed.
+where $\gamma>0$ is independent of $h$. {Relation \eqref{inf-sup-d} is satisfied for inf-sup stable pairs for the Stokes problem}.
+In turn, the discrete space $W_h\subseteq \LO^{d(d-1)/2}$ for vorticity can be taken as a continuous or discontinuous polynomial space; both options will be addressed.
+The Galerkin problem reads: Find $(\bu_h,\bomega_h,p_h)\in V_h\times W_h\times Q_h$ such that